samyfrey/passbook/README.md

 ## Main Features
 * Dashboard: View all important information in one place, revenues year-over-year, budget progress, recent loan transactions, latest business news
+* Search: Type the name of a client to access its page
 * Loans: Track all loans in the portfolio, delete loans as needed
-* Clients: Add new clients, edit details and delete as needed, follow relevant news on client page
+* Clients: Add new clients, edit details and delete as needed, follow relevant news on client page.
+When a user creates new client, the logo get retrieved automatically through an API
 * Budget: Edit my budgets as needed
 * Newsfeed: Get all relevant news on my dashboard and for each client

-## Set Up
-* ```npm install``` to install all dependencies
-* Creating a user account is not necessary to access all the functionalities, it is required for creating, editing and deleting resources though.

 ## Main Libraries
 * Charts: [recharts](https://recharts.org/en-US/)